DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Report copy.md

 - the `Response.Size` variable has a skewness close to 0.
 At -0.06, so the distribution is roughly symetrical.

 - The `Connection.Rate` variable skewness is 0.95.
 This suggests that there are outliers at the higher end of the distribution.
 - the `Packet.TTL` variable has a skewness of 0.19.
-Which suggests it is fairly symetrical.
+Which suggests it is fairly symmetrical.
 However, there are potential outliers at the upper end of the distribution.

 #### Outliers

 The following plots show the distribution of each variable.
 The plots show that there are outliers in the data.
 To detect and identify outliers, we use +/- 4 standard deviation.
 Through this we can see that outliers exist for Response.Size with 1 (76495), Connection.Rate with 2 (1820.407 & 1821.423) and Packet.TLL with 1 (108).
-Assembled.Payload.Size has 7 `-1` values which were flagged as an outlier, however this is deemed to be an error as it is not possible for aassembled Payload to have a negative size.
+Assembled.Payload.Size has 7 `-1` values which were flagged as an outlier, however this is deemed to be an error as it is not possible for assembled Payload to have a negative size.

 ![Assesmbled Payload Size](./aps_plot.png)
 > Figure 1 - Histogram of Assembled Payload Size shows the -1 values that visually appear to be outliers.